 - Bonds.
-Simply put, bonds are the way of governments (and others) to borrow money from us.
+Simply put, bonds are how governments (and others) borrow money from us.

 - Stocks and shares.
-This is the way to buy a (small) part of a company.
+This is how to buy a (small) part of a company.

-- Options, futures etc. Sorry, not even going to go there – these are fairly speculative and you need to really know what you are doing to get anywhere.
+- Options, futures etc. Sorry, I’m not even going to go there – these are fairly speculative, and you need to really know what you are doing to get anywhere.
 Even then…

 - Art, wine, jewellery.
 In principle, investing in the ‘finer things in life’ is fun.
 In practice, it needs a lot of specialised knowledge because every time you buy a piece of art you are betting that its value will increase.
 Only people who understand art have the eye.

 - Mutual funds.
-These are investment strategies that allow you to pull your funds together with other investors and purchase a basket of stocks, shares, bonds and other investment instruments.
+These investment strategies allow you to pull your funds together with other investors and purchase a basket of stocks, shares, bonds and other investment instruments.

 - Exchange Traded Funds (ETFs).
 A basket investment instrument.